 Your The Course Instructor:

-I'm an independent IT consultant living in Berlin.
-I started working with Java back in 2015 and I used Spring Boot ever since.
-Automated testing was always one of my biggest pain points as I didn't know how to tackle is.
+Philip works as an independent IT consultant in Germany.
+He started working with Java back in 2015 and I used Spring Boot ever since.
+Automated testing was always one of his biggest pain points as he didn't know how to tackle is.

-As of today, testing is an integral part of my daily work.
+As of today, testing is an integral part of his daily work.

-I'm teaching Java topics on YouTube since 2018 and I'm writing content about the Java ecosystem on my blog since 2017.
+Philip is teaching Java topics on YouTube since 2018 and is writing content about the Java ecosystem on my blog since 2017.

-More than 10.000 course students have enrolled in my online courses.
-Besides that, I'm also actively helping developers on Stack Overflow (10k+ reputation) with their questions around testing Java applications.
+More than 10.000 course students have enrolled his my online courses.
+Besides that, he's also actively helping developers on Stack Overflow (10k+ reputation) with their questions around testing Java applications.

-Once I understood the ins and outs of the Java testing landscape, writing tests makes as much fun as writing production code for me.
-I'm a won around TDD (Test Driven Development) practitioner and regularly share testing techniques among my colleagues and clients.
+Once he understood the ins and outs of the Java testing landscape, writing tests makes as much fun as writing production code for me.
+He's a won around TDD (Test Driven Development) practitioner and regularly share testing techniques among my colleagues and clients.

 Philip's Recent Spring Boot Testing Conference Talks